tonileo/EduWork/README.md

    ~~~

 7. **Access the app**:
-   - Open your browser and navigate to https://localhost:7041/login.
+   - Open your browser and navigate to https://localhost:7041.
-   - Also you can navigate to https://localhost:7104/swagger/index.html for Swagger backend.
+   - Also you can navigate to https://localhost:7104/swagger for Swagger.